- Custom Field

 A Workbook is effectively a "file" of data within Visor that can be displayed and formatted in different ways (see Views).
 Each Workbook can contain multiple folders, and each folder can contain multiple views.
 There is no limit to the number of users who can view or edit a Workbook, but a Workbook can only belong to one workspace.

 Users will find a list of all the Workbooks they have access to on the Visor homepage.

-Views are the ways in which the data in a Workbook are displayed and are accessible through tabs at the bottom of a Workbook.
-There are currently three types of Views in Visor: Table, Gantt, and Timeline.
-Users can switch between Views or add new Views within a Workbook by using the tabs at the bottom of the window.
+Views are the ways in which the data in a workbook are displayed and are accessible through tabs at the bottom of a workbook.
+All Views share the same main dataset and so a change to one should be reflected in all of them.
+You can use Views to set up slices of your data by creating a View and then adding a filter.
+There are currently three types of Views in Visor: table, Gantt, and timeline.
+Users can switch between Views or add new Views within a workbook by using the tabs at the bottom of the window.

-Fields are the attributes of a Record, and are displayed as columns in Table View and Gantt View.
-Fields can also be seen in the pop up that appears when clicking on the tiles in Gantt View and Timeline View.
+Fields are the attributes of a record, and are displayed as columns in table view and Gantt view.
+Fields can also be seen in the pop up that appears when clicking on the bars in the canvas of the Gantt and Timeline views.

 Timeline View has a special Field called Swimlane Field.
 This Field, combined with Start Date and End Date Fields are how Visor plots the Records on a Timeline.